-Beginning in 2018, The MƒA Muller Award for Professional Influence in Education is given to two MƒA Master Teachers, one in mathematics and one in science, who have influenced the teaching profession in exceptional ways during their tenure as an MƒA Master Teacher.
+The MƒA Muller Award for Professional Influence in Education will be awarded to two MƒA Master Teachers, one in mathematics and one in science, who have influenced the teaching profession in exceptional ways during their tenure as an MƒA Master Teacher.

-The teaching profession needs accomplished teachers who are respected, recognized and situated within communities where they can lead and learn alongside one another.
-At MƒA, we award fellowships based on these ideals - our fellowships encourage accomplished mathematics and science teachers to continue teaching while building a deep professional network that supports their continued growth.
-Through our fellowships, MƒA is influencing the public dialogue about teachers and teaching.
+The teaching profession needs accomplished teachers who are respected, recognized, and situated within communities where they can lead and learn alongside one another.
+At MƒA, we award fellowships based on these ideals.
+Our fellowships encourage accomplished mathematics and science teachers to continue teaching while building a deep professional network that supports their continued growth.

 For teaching to be truly respected the voices of great teachers must be at the forefront of conversations about math and science education.
 Their voices must be included in public discourse about educational policies, reforms, and initiatives that impact the profession of math and science teaching, as well as within their own school communities.
 Great teachers who use their professional influence to engage, encourage, and support others in their profession are an inspiration, and they warrant recognition.

 The MƒA Muller Award for Professional Influence in Education recognizes two extraordinary teachers from within the MƒA Master Teacher community who influence their profession in multiple ways, which may include:

-- Influences and advances the broader math and/or science teaching profession with novel ideas, professional practice, and expertise
+- Advancing the broader math and/or science teaching profession with novel ideas, professional practice, and expertise

 - Advocating to elevate the teaching profession and inspiring others

 - Engaging in deep dialogue and research around current issues in math and/or science education

 - Making a commitment to peer-to-peer learning and leading

-- Demonstrates a dedication to the field of math and/or science education
+- Demonstrating a dedication to the field of math and/or science education

 - Exhibiting leadership within and beyond the MƒA community